China Says Electricity Shortages to Continue into Winter

 According to the State Electricity Regulatory Commission, hydroelectricity accounts for 16 percent of China's total electricity consumption.

-- Passage to History
+- Reduced to Rubble

 - Sign up to receive our free daily newsletter

 - Cheers, Fears for China's Next Step Overseas

 - Investor Angry at Gov't Role in Stock Market Rout in Apparent Suicide (updated)

 - Official Fired over Milk Scandal Gets Top Job in Agriculture Ministry

 - Tech Takeoff Lifts Drone Industry to New Heights

 - CSF Said to Get 1.22 Tln Yuan from Banks for Stock Buys

 - Policy Banks Linked to 'Belt and Road' Plans Said to Get US$ 31 Bln